MAD-SG/generative-ai-start-to-surrender/docs/book/chapter6_ebm/score_matching.md

 ### 5. Multi-Scale Noise Training

 #### Why Multiple Noise Scales?

+**Key Challenges in Training SBMs/EBMs**

+- **Undefined Score Function Off the Data Manifold** : Under the manifold hypothesis, data resides on a low-dimensional manifold embedded in a high-dimensional ambient space.
+The score function $ \nabla_x \log p(x) $, which requires gradients to be defined everywhere in the ambient space, becomes ill-defined outside the manifold.

+   **Problem**: Score estimation fails in regions irrelevant to the data, destabilizing training and generation.

+   **Implication**: Score estimation fails in regions irrelevant to the data, destabilizing training and generation.

+- **Sparse Data in Low-Density Regions**

+   **Problem**: Real-world datasets often lack sufficient samples in low-density areas (e.g., transitions between classes or rare features).
+This sparsity makes it difficult to reliably estimate the score function in these regions.

+   **Implication**: Poor score approximation leads to artifacts, mode collapse, or unrealistic interpolations.

+- **Degradation of Mixing Distribution Coefficients**

+   **Problem**: In near-zero density regions (e.g., far from the manifold), the coefficients (weights) of the mixing distribution—used to model complex data—vanish or become negligible.

+   **Implication**: The model loses expressive power in these regions, exacerbating mode collapse and limiting diversity in generated samples.

+We use multi-scale noise pertubation could help address these challenges.

 Real-world data (e.g., images) has structure at multiple resolutions:
 - **Low noise (small $ \sigma $)**: Captures fine details (e.g., textures).
 - **High noise (large $ \sigma $)**: Captures coarse structure (e.g., shapes).